RyuukaMax/websocket-alchemy-demo/README.md

 - Real-time data display on a dedicated page with a well-designed UI.
 - Proper error handling for WebSocket connection issues.
 - Adherence to Flutter coding standards and best practices.

-## Submission
-Please upload your work into your Github private repository, and add `sterlingtechnologies` into Collaborators.